 Were toward Eternity –

-PS: I promised to write every week starting in November, and while it seems I didn’t not follow through on that decision, I really did, just had to do the writing for other platforms outside of mine.
+PS: I promised to write every week starting in November, and while it seems I didn’t follow through on that decision, I really did, just had to do the writing for other platforms outside of mine.
 Will do a comprehensive post sharing the things I’ve written before the year ends.

 Featured image via Flickr by Maggie Stephens